alcasinoroyale/renecades_gameroom_with_js/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+#Renecades Game Room
+Renecades is a rails app that allows players to create their own exclusive game room and earn achievements by playing the variety of games.

-Things you may want to cover:
+Things that I need to cover:

-* Ruby version

-* System dependencies

-* Configuration
+* Installation and Usage

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Contributing

-* ...
+* License